aiq/lzt/README.md

-# lz-tk
+# lzt
-lz-tk is the LuaZDF Toolkit
+lzt is the LuaZDF Toolkit